Data Collection and Preprocessing for Large Language Models

 As mentioned earlier, pre-training data from various domains or situations have unique linguistic characteristics and semantic knowledge.

-By training LLMs on a combination of text data from various sources, they can obtain a wide range of knowledge and demonstrate a strong generalization ability.
+By training LLMs on a combination of text data from various sources, they can obtain a wide range of expertise and demonstrate a strong generalization ability.

 However, the distribution of pre-training data also impacts the performance of LLMs on downstream tasks.